sn0wbreak/sn0wbreak/README.md

 FAQ:

-- If you have any questions regarding the jailbreak process or jailbreaking in general
-- please go to the Jailbreak QA dedicated website: http://www.jailbreakqa.com
-- or try /r/jailbreak on Reddit: http://reddit.com/r/jailbreak
+- If you have any questions regarding the jailbreak process or jailbreaking in general please go to the Jailbreak QA dedicated website: http://www.jailbreakqa.com or try /r/jailbreak on Reddit: http://reddit.com/r/jailbreak

 CONTACT:

 - spydar007@gmail.com
 - daniel@natur-kultur.eu
 - IRC: #sn0wbreak on irc.freenode.net

+CREDITS:

+- sn0wbreak is a production of Daniel Troger and Spydar007

 THANKS TO: